GigiLi89/memobook-drfapi/README.md

 # Deployment

+Make sure you have your requirements.txt file saved:
+In the terminal, write command: pip3 freeze > requirements.txt

+requirements.txt is now updated so don't forget to push it to Github.
+Also, don't forget your Procfile, the Procfile is needed for deploying your project to Heroku.
+This is to specify the commands that are run by your application's dynos.
+It basically tells the platform how to start different parts of your application.

 ## Forking GitHub Repository
 1) Click on the projects repository on GitHub
 2) In the upper right corner, in the menu, click on the Fork button